-391. As self employed persons, barristers in independent practice face the particular responsibility of making their own retirement provision.
+403. As self-employed persons, barristers face the responsibility of making their own retirement provision.
 What follows deals with pensions, which are the main vehicle for retirement planning because of their favourable tax treatment.
 However, there are restrictions on the amount one can invest in pensions and higher earners should consider supplementing their pensions with other forms of savings.

-392. On 1 July 1988, Personal Pension Plans (PPPs) replaced Retirement Annuity Contracts (RACs).
+404. On 1 July 1988, Personal Pension Plans (PPPs) replaced Retirement Annuity Contracts (RACs).
 This means that no new RAC contracts can be effected after 1 July 1988, but existing RAC contracts may continue and in most cases it is possible to increase the premiums without effecting a new policy.
 From 6 April 2006 both types of policy are subject to the new rules governing registered pension schemes.

-Pension contributions
+Pension contributions and tax relief